 - 1. The information in the following document entitled Essential Requirements will be published on the official program web site. - 2.
-A copy of the essential requirements for the clinical laboratory science program is included with all acceptance letters.
-Students who accept positions in the clinical laboratory science program are required to read, sign, and return the document as indicated. - 3.
+A copy of the essential requirements for the Medical Laboratory Science Programis included with all acceptance letters.
+Students who accept positions in the Medical Laboratory Science Programare required to read, sign, and return the document as indicated. - 3.
 Any student who wants a specific accommodation for a disability or wishes to seek information about the process must submit a written request to the Coordinator of Services for Students with Disabilities. - 4.
 Following this, all requests are processed under the procedures established through the Disability Services Office, Student Counseling Center, at UNMC.